 3. Work with a real estate agent

-A real estate agent can be your best friend, both in finding a house and in avoiding buyer’s remorse.
-Real estate agents can assess you based on your criteria, time frame and budget — and talk you down off the ledge if you’re tempted to make a rash or costly decision that’ll lead to buyer’s remorse later on.
-On the flip side, remember agents don’t get paid unless you buy, so don’t let them push you to purchase against your better instincts.
+A knowledgeable local real estate agent can be your best friend on your homebuying journey, both in finding a house and in avoiding buyer’s remorse.
+Agents are licensed experts who understand what’s available in the area that meets your criteria and budget — and they can let you know if you’re making a rash or costly decision that you might regret.
+(On the flip side, remember too that agents don’t get paid unless you buy, so don’t let an agent push you to purchase against your better instincts.)

-A professional home inspector will give you an in-person evaluation of the home’s condition.
-Your findings can alleviate disappointment, excessive repairs or pricey surprises.
-Doing inspections will help you pinpoint issues, and if fixes are warranted, you can budget for them or ask the seller to cover them.
-If an inspection hints at major problems, spring for a home engineer, who’ll do a deeper investigation and give a more thorough analysis of the home’s condition.
-Major problems can be an excuse to back out of the deal (see below).
+A professional home inspector performs an in-person evaluation of a home’s condition.
+Their findings can help you avoid pricey surprises — if repairs are needed, you can budget for them or ask the seller to help cover the cost.
+If you have an inspection contingency in your contract, major problems can even be an excuse to back out of the deal.

 5. Negotiate your contract carefully

 Make sure your real estate agent or attorney includes contingency clauses in your contract.
-These can allow you to cancel the purchase for certain causes.
-Most contracts have an objection or cooling-off period built in, during which the buyer can back within a certain time frame, as well — and even recoup their earnest money, if they cancel due to a contingency issue.
-Make sure you understand exactly what fixtures come with the home — they should be enumerated, and identify each item that you want specifically. .
-Any costs you’d like the seller to cover should be spelled out in the purchase agreement, too.
+These can allow you to cancel the purchase if certain circumstances are not met.
+Be sure you understand exactly what fixtures come with the home as well, and identify each item that you want specifically.
+Any costs you’d like the seller to cover should be spelled out in the contract, too.

 Final word on buyer’s remorse